FluBBaOfWard/KarnakTest/README.md

 ## Controls

 Use WS X1-X4 to navigate the menus.
 A to select/continue failed test, B to go back/skip failed test.

+## The Tests

+If a test fails it will write out the ADPCM value written and the current index (row) plus the previous value and index, also the tested PCM value and expected PCM value.
+Continuing the test will fail all remaining tests since the results are dependant on previous results.

 ## How it works